chrisgrieser/nvim-puppeteer/README.md

 - `PuppeteerDisable`: Disable puppeteer for the current buffer.
 - `PuppeteerEnable`: Enable puppeteer for the current buffer.

-## Special Case: Formatted Strings in Lua
+## Special case: formatted strings in Lua
 Through
 [string.format](https://www.lua.org/manual/5.4/manual.html#pdf-string.format),
 there are also formatted strings in Lua.
 However, auto-conversions are far more